What is the difference between a project and an NSF award?

 By default, we make a dataset publicly accessible once it is ingested.
 However, we can place a proprietary hold on the data, for example if you need to demonstrate that dataset exists for a publication, but don’t wont the data to be accessible before publication, or if you need to deposit your data at the end of the project, but a Ph.D. student is still working on the data.
-You can change the release data in the submission form.
-Other user will be able to see the dataset and its metadata, but won’t be able to download the data until the specified release data.
+You can update the release date until which the dataset should be kept proprietary by changing the release data in the submission form.
+Other users will be able to see the dataset and its metadata, but won’t be able to download the data until the specified release data.

 Is the Antarctic Master Directory (AMD) part of USAP-DC?

 No. The Antarctic Master Directory (AMD) is a metadata catalog that is run and maintained by NASA as subset of the Global Change Master Directory (GCMD).
-USAP-DC prepares and submits metadata to the GCMD/AMD as a service for its users and to ensure that submissions follows the AMD standard.
+USAP-DC prepares and submits metadata to the GCMD/AMD based on the information provided in the project pages as a service for its users and to ensure that submissions follows the AMD standard.

 Why are some data only available on request?

 A few, very large dataset (10s of GByte or TByte) are stored at an offline archive.
 It is not practical to download these datasets using the standard web interface.
-We work with interested users to make the full or a selected subset of these data available and transfer those using the most adequate way.
+We work with interested users to make the full or a selected subset of these data available and to arrange the data transfer.